Freddie Mercury

 Kashmira, Freddie Mercury's younger sister

-The boy was enrolled in St. Peter's boarding school, 100 km from India's largest city, where he proved to be a capable and diligent student, interested in arts and sports.
-His sister recalled that she was only one year old when Farrokh went away to study, but she adored her older brother, and his homecoming during the holidays was a highlight.
+The boy enrolled at St. Peter's boarding school, 100 km from India's largest city, where he proved to be a capable and diligent student with interests in arts and sports.
+His sister recalled that she was only one year old when Farrokh left to study, but she adored her older brother, and his homecoming during holidays was always a highlight.

 Freddie Mercury during his school years